Joplo Bartu

-Joplo Johnny Bartu (born October 3, 1989) is an American football linebacker who is a free agent.
-He played college football for Texas State.
+Joplo Johnny Bartu (born October 3, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Texas State Bobcats.
 He was signed by the Atlanta Falcons as an undrafted free agent in 2013.

 Early life

-Bartu was born in Seattle, Washington on October 3, 1989 to Esther Sando.
+Bartu was born in Seattle, Washington, on October 3, 1989, to Esther Sando.
 His mother was seven months pregnant when she immigrated from Monrovia, Liberia, to get a better education for herself and family.
 The name "Joplo" comes from a Liberian warrior, meaning "strength".
 At the age of one, Joplo moved from Seattle, Washington to Prairie View, Texas, located just outside the Houston area.

 Bartu grew up in a low-income neighborhood with his two brothers and three sisters.
 At the age of 8, his mother registered Joplo and his older brother, Wellington, to play Pop Warner Football.
 Joplo did not attend a single game.
 Instead, he went to all of Wellington's games and watched as his older brother became a local star of the league.
 The following season Joplo, now understanding football, became one of the most talented little league players in Waller County.

-High school

-As a freshman, at 5'6" and 135 lbs, Bartu started off on freshmen B-Team for Waller High School.
+As a freshman in high school, at 5'6" and 135 lbs, Bartu started off on the freshmen B-Team for Waller High School.
 After a couple games, he moved up and started as a running back on the freshmen A-Team.
 During the summer of his freshmen year, Joplo grew over six inches, becoming a standout hybrid wide receiver while playing free-safety for the Waller Bulldogs varsity squad.
 In his senior year, he helped lead the team to the Texas State Playoffs where they made Waller History by advancing past the 3rd round, previously set by his brother's 2004 class.
-Eventually, they lost a nail-biter in the State-Quarterfinals with a 10-4 record under coach Jim Phillips.
+Eventually, they lost a nail-biter in the State-Quarterfinals with a 10–4 record under coach Jim Phillips.
 Being recruited by many Division I schools across the U.S, Bartu opted to follow his brother footsteps by committing to Texas State University.